uiuc-iml/openvsf/docs/source/Manual-Installation.rst

 **Troubleshooting**

-This section provides solutions to some common issues during standard pip installation process.
+This section provides solutions to some common issues during installation process.

 1. Potential NumPy 2.0 Conflict

    OpenVSF 0.1.0 requires NumPy >= 2.0 and uses its updated `.npz` load/save functionality.
 All point VSF models are saved in this format.

    This is known to have conflict with `open3d <= 0.18.0` and `klampt <= 0.8.0`.
-   Please install dependencies via `pip` or `pyproject.toml` to ensure compatibility.
+   Pip installation should automatically resolve this, but if you encounter issues, you may need to manually update these packages.

 2. Cannot install ``mesh2sdf`` due to build errors